 WE Bridge Academy is perfectly situated in the very heart of Cardiff city centre.
 Cardiff, Wales’ capital city offers spectacular shopping, museums, dining and entertainment.
-Easy to explore on foot you can visit the free National Museum Cardiff and spectacular Cardiff Castle all within the city itself.
+Easy to explore on foot you can visit the free National Museum and spectacular Castle all within the city itself.

 Cardiff is just two hours away from London by train and the hub to many exciting cities including Bath and Bristol.
 Cardiff is a clean, friendly city with so much to offer people of all ages.